- Treatment for erectile dysfunction with Spedra®

 Treatment for erectile dysfunction with Spedra®

-Spedra® is a prescription-only medicine used in adult men for the treatment of erectile dysfunction (ED).
-Erectile dysfunction is defined as the persistent inability to achieve or maintain an erection sufficient for satisfactory sexual activity.
+Spedra® is a prescription-only medicine for erectile dysfunction (ED) in adult men.
+Erectile dysfunction isthe persistent inability to achieve or maintain an erection sufficient for satisfactory sexual activity.

-Spedra® is known for its relatively rapid onset of action.
-The dose prescribed depends on individual health factors and must be determined by a clinician following a medical assessment.
+Spedra® is notable for its rapid onset of action.
+The appropriate dose is determined by a UK-registered prescriber following a medical assessment.

 Access Spedra® following an online medical consultation